 to you to see and touch.
 Many hospitals require babies born by C-section to be watched

 in the nursery for a short time.
 All the normal procedures, such as weighing and medicines,

 are done there.
 Often, your baby can be brought to you while you are in the recovery

 area after surgery.

-Many mothers think that they won't be able to breastfeed after a C-section.
-This isn't
+Many birth parents think that they won't be able to breastfeed after a C-section.

-true.
-Breastfeeding can start in the first hours right in the recovery room, just
+This isn't true.
+Breastfeeding can start in the first hours right in the recovery

 Plan to have someone stay with you during your hospital stay after a C-section.
 You

 will have quite a bit of pain in the first few days and will need help with the baby.